adarnimrod/resume/resume.rst

 - Avid sailor, used to be rank 2nd in Israel in 5.5m Catamarans.

-- Likes: Python, Ansible, Git, SSH, Vim, Docker, Markdown, Hashicorp and the command line.
+- Likes: Python, Ansible, Git, SSH, Vim, Docker, Markdown, Hashicorp, AWK and the command line.

 - Dislikes: Bureaucracy, knowledge silos.